nobruinfo/srfpodcastchapters/README.md

 You need to add certain tools to your folder structure and then modify path references within the
 script:
-- Optional: [Nircmd](https://www.nirsoft.net/utils/nircmd.html), scroll all the way down to find the download there.
-This only makes the command line window bigger.
+- Optional: ~~[Nircmd](https://www.nirsoft.net/utils/nircmd.html), scroll all the way down to find the download there.
+This only makes the command line window bigger.~~ This has been removed on July 3 2021.
 - [FFMpeg](https://github.com/BtbN/FFmpeg-Builds/releases) or from another maintainer.
 If not sure on what type of graphics card you have simply use a link with a short name without "vulkan" or so.
   FFMpeg makes the conversion and allows chapter meta tags within the m4a file.